The Virginia Department of Transportation (VDOT) employs about 7,500 people full time, compared to 10,380 at the close of Fiscal Year 2001.

 The agency has nine highway districts:

-The districts are divided into 29 residencies and two district satellite offices, responsible for one to four counties each.
+The districts are divided into 31 residencies, responsible for one to four counties each.

 The VDOT Central Office is in Richmond.